particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 **Canada Statement**
-This device complies with Industry Canada’s licence-exempt RSSs.
+This device complies with Innovation, Science, and Economic Development Canada’s licence-exempt RSSs.
 Operation is subject to the following two conditions:

 1. This device may not cause interference; and
 2. This device must accept any interference, including interference that may cause undesired operation of the device.

-Le présent appareil est conforme aux CNR d’Industrie Canada applicables aux appareils radio exempts de licence.
+Le présent appareil est conforme aux CNR d’Innovation, Sciences et Développement économique Canada applicables aux appareils radio exempts de licence.

 **L’exploitation est autorisée aux deux conditions suivantes:**